 The VITA site sponsored by the Otsego County Commission on Aging offers e-filing for federal and state tax return preparation.

-When you are scheduled for an appointment, a list of items that you will need to bring to your appointment will be mailed or emailed to you.
+To help you prepare for your appointment, you will be sent a list of items that you will need to gather to bring to your appointment.

 There is no charge for the preparation of your return.